javascript - URL Hash oddities -

 once hash set, cannot remove altogether (eg, remove

-ultimately if want remove hash completely, have document.location.href = document.location.href
+ultimately if want remove hash completely, have document.location.href = document.location.href, reload page (window.location.reload() keep hash).

 Comments